What Are the Consequences of Bad Habits in Your Work? A Guide To Getting Yourself Out of A Rut and Get Your Rockstar Groove Back

 It's tempting to try and take on several tasks at once, but this can actually make it difficult to focus on any one thing—and you could end up doing everything poorly as a result!

-Here is some news for you; no one is good at multitasking.
+Here is some news for you: no one is good at multitasking.
 If you are trying to multitask – even if it's required at work, it's going to be hard to do everything accurately.
 Multitasking is the curse of doing things halfway.
-Do what you can to get out of that situation so that you can do your best work by focusing on one task at a time and being mindful of it.
+Do what you can to get out of that situation so you can do your best work by focusing on one task at a time and staying mindful.

 How To Stop Multitasking And Get More Done

-• Set aside some time each day to focus on one task.
-This will help you stay organized and focused, and it could even help you get more work done.
+- Set aside some time each day to focus on one task.
+This will help you stay organized and focused, and may help you get more work done.
 When you need to switch processes, you must interrupt your current one.
 This consumes time and can be costly, so attempt to avoid it whenever feasible.

-• Use a Pomodoro Timer.
+- Use a Pomodoro Timer.
 This timer helps you stay on track with tasks by setting a specific time limit for each one.
-There are a plethora of apps to choose from, but your phone's timer is just as effective.
+There are many apps to choose from, but your phone's timer is just as effective.

-• Eliminate distractions.
-Make sure that you're not trying to multitask by eliminating any potential distractions.
-This means turning off your phone, closing your email, and putting away anything that could take your attention away from the task at hand.
+- Eliminate distractions.
+Make sure you're not multitasking by eliminating potential distractions.
+This means turning off your phone, closing your email, and putting away anything that could distract you from the task at hand.

-• Reduce interruptions.
-If you work in an open office environment, try working out of a coffee shop or library to avoid distractions.
+- Reduce interruptions.
+If you work in an open office, try working from a coffee shop or library to avoid distractions.
 Can't get to a library or coffee shop?
-Get some noise-canceling headphones and let everyone in the house know that you're not available.
+Get some noise-canceling headphones and let everyone in the house know you're unavailable.
 You'd be surprised at how people will adapt.

 Complaining about Everything

 It can be easy to slip into the habit of complaining more than you express joy.
 This is something that most people do without realizing it.
-To stop doing this, recognize when you are behaving this way and say something positive instead of negative.
+To stop doing this, recognize when you are behaving this way and say something positive rather than something negative.

 How To Show Up Each Day Filled With Gratitude